 Creating family holiday traditions with kids on winter break is a way of strengthening the season’s celebration and bonding within the family.
 For sure there are things to do outside of the home, including donating your time to volunteer.
 However I’ve only added activities to this list that can be done in or around the house.
 Also don’t be concerned about doing Christmas type things after December 25th.
 Your kids don’t care if you’re watching Christmas movies after the holiday date, and it helps extend the season.
 Keep reading for easy and inexpensive ways to brighten the holidays for the kids on winter break.

 Seasonal Tabletop Craft Decor

-Add a bit of joy to the house with a simple craft.
-These would be so pretty decorating a tabletop as a centerpiece.
+These Pine Cone Christmas Trees (from Town ‘n Country Living) would be so pretty decorating a holiday tabletop or fireplace mantel.
 I plan on making these with the kids on winter break.
-We have pine trees lining our street so finding them will be easy enough but if you don’t have them readily available, they are sold online.
+We have pine trees lining our street so finding them will be easy enough.
+If you don’t have them readily available Ponderosa Pine Cones are sold online.

 Photo Credit & Link from Town & Country Living

 These adorable Christmas Tree Kisses from It All Started With Paint couldn’t be easier.
 Green scrapbook paper, Scotch Tape, toothpicks and a bag of Hershey’s Kisses – you’ll have yourself a cute and kid-friendly Christmas craft.
 After dinner, kids can eat the “Kiss-Mas Trees”!

 Declare a vacation PJ Day!
 No work allowed, just comfortable fun at home, lounging and relaxing together.
 Wear your family matching pajamas from Primary, they are bright, colorful and so cozy!
 Here are a few easy pajama day ideas.